28 Reasons

-Background
+Background and release

-On September 6, 2022, SM Entertainment announced that Seulgi would be releasing her first solo album in October 2022.
-On September 13, it was announced that she will be releasing her first extended play titled 28 Reasons on October 4.
+On September 6, 2022, SM Entertainment announced that South Korean singer Seulgi, a member of their group Red Velvet, would release her first solo album in October 2022.
+On September 13, SM revealed the title of her first extended play (EP), 28 Reasons, set to be released on October 4.
 On the same day, an album trailer video was released.
 On September 19, the promotional schedule was released.
 On September 26, a mood sampler video was released through Red Velvet's social media accounts.
-On October 3, the music video teaser for lead single "28 Reasons" was released.
+On October 3, the music video teaser for the lead single, "28 Reasons", was released.

 Composition

-The EP contains a total of 6 songs.
+The EP contains a total of six songs.
 The lead single, "28 Reasons", is described as a dance-pop song characterized by groovy and heavy bass sounds and featuring a whistling sound.
-The lyrics depict a character who is both "good and evil" and the way this affects the relationship they're in.
+The lyrics depict a character who is both "good and evil" and the way this affects the relationship they are in.
 "Dead Man Runnin" is a R&B, dance-pop song featuring "energetic" drums, synth sounds, and bass drops.
 Written by Seulgi, in the lyrics she expresses her anxiety and the emptiness she felt when she was hurt in the past.
-In an interview with Rolling Stone Seulgi explained "It was a song that makes you feel like a villain will appear.
+In an interview with Rolling Stone, Seulgi explained "It was a song that makes you feel like a villain will appear.
 How will the villain appear?
 I made up that narrative and thought of someone who would want to destroy the world.
-These are thoughts we don’t normally have" Furthermore she added: "Joker, in particular.
+These are thoughts we don't normally have.
+I got a lot of help from films — Joker, in particular.
 He was hurt and abused before he turned into a villain.
 When you hear the song, I think those emotions come to the surface."

-"Bad Boy, Sad Girl" is a mid-tempo R&B song that features a "bouncing" piano. a collaboration with rapper Be'O, where he participated in rap making.
-"Anywhere but Home" is a "disco-style" song with elements of R&B and dance-pop, the lyrics about taking a ride to "unfamiliar place" on a sleepless night.
-"Los Angeles", is an EDM song with a bold drop of techno sound.
-Lyrically, it describes the scenery of the "City of Angels", and the feeling of excitement and anticipation of finding a new dream in an "unfamiliar place".
+"Bad Boy, Sad Girl" is a mid-tempo R&B song featuring rapper Be'O that features a "bouncing" piano.
+"Anywhere but Home" is a "disco-style" song with elements of R&B and dance-pop, with lyrics describing taking a ride to an "unfamiliar place" on a sleepless night.
+"Los Angeles", is an EDM song with a drop of techno sound.
+Lyrically, it describes the scenery of the "City of Angels", and the feeling of excitement and anticipation of finding a new dream in an unfamiliar place.
 "Crown" is an R&B dance-pop track with heavy drum and synth melody.